jesscampos9/datasci_assignments/README.md

                            └── wickham_2015_summary.md

-Take a look inside the `lastname_firstname` folder if you need an example.
+Take a look inside the `lastname_firstname` folder if you need an example (this is highly recommended).
 Your personal dropbox should look exactly the same, but with your information, summaries, etc. In other words, you will add a folder inside `students` that looks like this (I am using my name, you will use your name):

     casillas_joseph
             │